AlexJReid/blog/content/posts/bigtable-filtering/index.md

 series = []
 +++

-In the [previous series of posts](/posts/dynamodb-efficient-filtering/), we built data model capable of filtering and paginating product comments with DynamoDB.
+In the [previous series of posts](/posts/dynamodb-efficient-filtering/), we built a data model capable of filtering and paginating product comments with DynamoDB.

 This post explores how we could solve the same problem with [Cloud Bigtable](https://cloud.google.com/bigtable).